 Read more | Visit Llandudno

-MY TOP 10 TRAVEL DESTINATIONS AND EXPERIENCES IN NORTHERN IRELAND INCLUDE
+TOP 10 PLACES TO VISIT IN NORTHERN IRELAND

 A UNESCO World Heritage Site the Giant’s Causeway is Northern Ireland is one of the most popular tourist attractions with over 1 million visitors a year.
 Whilst the famous basalt columns are free to view parking is only available to those who purchase tickets for the full visitor experience to this National trust site at the visitor’s centre.